sentairanger/Torvalds-Computer-Vision/README.md

 ### Using an Intel NCS2 with the robot

-I followed the [Pyimagesearch](https://www.pyimagesearch.com/2019/04/08/openvino-opencv-and-movidius-ncs-on-the-raspberry-pi/) guide to install Openvino on my Pi 3B+ and also purchased the Intel Neural compute stick 2 for this project.  was the link I used.
+I followed the [Pyimagesearch](https://www.pyimagesearch.com/2019/04/08/openvino-opencv-and-movidius-ncs-on-the-raspberry-pi/) guide to install Openvino on my Pi 3B+ and also purchased the Intel Neural compute stick 2 for this project.
 I realized after my computer Vision robot test that I could evolve my robot to an object detection robot using the NCS2.

 I successfully got the NCS2 running with my robot and now I can talk about how I got it to work.
 Unlike before, I used the Pi 3B+ as compiling Openvino and OpenCV took less time and I did not want to wait so long to compile it with the Pi Zero W. I did ask and yes you can install Openvino on the Pi Zero W despite it being an ARMv6 board.
 I also used a 5V 3A USB power bank to run the robot.
 I connected the CamJam Edukit 3 motor controller board like before and I also attached the Pi Camera in the MIPI CSI port.
 I also mounted it on the same 3D printed camera mount.
 Then, I connected the HDD LED eyes.
 One LED connects to ground and the 3.3V pin.
 The second pin connects to Pin 25 and ground as well.
 You can use any LED you want, and any GPIO pin you want as long as you modify the pin numbering.
 The program uses MobileNet SSD and Caffe for object detection.
 And through several classes, if it sees the person class, the robot moves forward.
 However, this will be improved as object detection is very sensitive here and did cause my robot to stop and go and stop and go.
 So there will be improvements to add better accuracy.
 Before running the code I had to make sure to source the Openvino environment by running `source ~/openvino/bin/setupvars.sh`.
 Since I had installed `virtualenv` via `$ sudo pip install virtualenv` I created my environment using the command `$ virtualenv -p python3 venv` which creates a python3 environment named venv.
 I then ran `source venv/bin/activate` to turn on the environment.
 Now, to run the code you must type the following `$ python openvino_real_time_object_detection_robot.py --prototxt MobileNetSSD_deploy.prototxt --model MobileNetSSD_deploy.caffemodel`.
 If you are not in a virtual environment change python to python3.
 This can be modified to have the robot move left if it sees a cat and right if it sees a chair.
 The result can be seen in the GIF and the video demo listed on the Repo.